LendieFollett/Cash-and-Capabilities/README.md

 analysis.R starting with loading each of the above packages.

+- anthro.do includes the code that is used to compute caloric variables.
 - analysis.R will source functions.R, which contains functions for
 stan sampling, treatment effect estimation, and plot creation.